torbenwendt/razr/README.txt

 Par, Joachim Thiemann.

 All files in the directory ./BASE/EXTERNAL and all subdirectories are written by other authors.
-Please see the file headers or license.txt files futher informations on licenses.
+Please see the file headers or license.txt files further informations on licenses.
 In some cases I did code modifications.
 For details, see the comments in the code.
 The authors are: